25 Turbulent Flows

 When you pour milk into a cup of coffee, the collisions between the descending milk stream and the rising coffee create turbulence that helps mix the milk and coffee more effectively and enhances the release of aromatic compounds.

 Stirring with a spoon creates an eddy the size of the cup.
-This large eddy generates smaller eddies that, in turn, generate even smaller ones, and so on.
-Turbulence can also lead to the introduction of air into the liquid, creating a layer of microfoam on the surface.
+This large eddy generates smaller eddies, which in turn generate even smaller ones, and so on.
+Turbulence can also introduce air into the liquid, creating a layer of microfoam on the surface.
 The heat exchange between the hot coffee and the cooler milk helps equalize temperatures more rapidly.

 Turbulence Models